Kashan-Akram/MyNotesApp-flutter-project/README.md

 The app is pretty much complete, the only thing that I think is missing in this project is a Splash Screen and I will implement that once I learn Flutter Animations and basic designing using Figma.

+Screenshots from the final app are included in assets/screemshots

 Important Links:

     https://firebase.google.com/